 On May 26, 1999, the FRA released the Procedures for Considering Environmental Impacts (Procedures).
 These FRA procedures supplement the Council on Environmental Quality (CEQ) regulations (40 C.F.R.
-Part 1500 et seq.) and describe FRA's process for assessing the environmental impacts of actions and legislation proposed by the agency and for the preparation of associated documents under NEPA.
+Part 1500 et seq.) and describe FRA's process for assessing the environmental impacts of actions and legislation proposed by the agency and for the preparation of associated documents (42 U.S.C § 4321 et seq.).
 The FRA Procedures state that "the EIS should also discuss the consideration given to design quality, art, and architecture in project planning and development as required by U.S. Department of Transportation Order 5610.4."
 The FRA Procedures state that an EIS should consider possible impacts on cultural resources.